tseales/rowhealth-campaign-analysis/README.md

 ### 3) Frequency of Claims
 - 'Customer Testimonial' types of campaigns encapsulate the highest avg. claim amounts, at $457.35.
 This is followed by 'Policy Information' and 'Product Promotion', at $248.57 & $236.55, respectively.
-  - Digging deeper into the association of campaign types & categories, the following *Type:Category* groupings have above average </br> (> $267.43) claim amounts:
+  - Digging deeper into the association of campaign types & categories, the following *Type:Category* groupings have above average (greater than $267.43) claim amounts:
     - Customer Testimonial : Compare Health Coverage
     - Covid Awareness : Compare Health Coverage
     - Health Tips : Tailored Health Plans